boson25/DSC259R_BBH-Horizon-Lab/README.md

    - Train different models for binary classification of healthiness (if a recipe meets 3 or more of the nutrition conditions we set).
    - Baseline
      - Logistic regression using n_steps, n_ingredients, and log_minutes.
+   - Improving the baseline
+     - Added TF-IDF features from recipe tags, which significantly improved performance.
+     - Further added TF-IDF features from recipe descriptions for additional signal.
    - Final model
-     - Tested logistic regression, random forect, and gradient boosting
+     - Tested logistic regression, random forest, and gradient boosting
      - Gradient boosting performed the best using n_steps_sq to capture non-linear complexity.
+     - Added n_steps_sq as an engineered feature to capture non-linear complexity effects.
 6. Fairness Analysis
-   - Permutation test to determine if the AUC difference could be due to chance.
+     - Compared model performance between simple recipes (n_ingredients ≤ median) and complex recipes (n_ingredients > median).
+     - - A permutation test found no significant difference in AUC between the two groups, suggesting the model performs equitably across recipe complexity levels.